 Which Engine Is Better?

 Before you select an engine, it’s also essential to understand each type’s lubrication needs.
 A two-stroke engine requires a mixture of oil and fuel, which ignites when the engine is in operation and continually consumes the oil.
-In a four-stroke engine, the oil flows back to the crankcase after lubricating the different engine parts.
+Four-stroke engines do not require a mix of oil in the fuel.
+This makes the four-stroke engine a more fuel-efficient option.
+The oil in a four-stroke engine flows back to the crankcase after lubricating the different engine parts.

 The job of the lubrication system is to distribute oil to the moving parts to reduce friction between surfaces that rub against each other.
 Friction damages not only moving parts, but the engine’s efficiency as well.
 Reduced efficiency means horsepower and torque, reduced engine life, increased maintenance costs, and increased emissions.